Sean-Bradley/text-typescript/README.md

 Compiling/transpiling TypeScript in the browser is just for fun.
 Don't treat it too seriously.

 \* : Caveat.
-Instead of using ES6 Imports/Exports. include all your code in the one `<script type="text/typescript">` tag.
+Instead of using ES6 Imports/Exports. include all your code in the one or more `<script type="text/typescript">` tags.